BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Additional Experimental Results

 \subsection{Robustness under Distribution Shift}

-Our method relies on the computation of (uncentered) whitening matrices (over the training dataset) in order to estimate the optimal low-rank projections.
-We rely on the i.i.d.~assumption to claim that the statistics of the calibration dataset will be useful to compress a model in a way that transfers to unseen data, and, as shown over the training-test pairs on CIFAR-10 and ImageNet, we obtain good results.
+Our method relies on the computation of (uncentered) whitening matrices (over the training dataset in our main experiments) to estimate the optimal low-rank projections.
+We rely on the i.i.d.~assumption to expect transfers to unseen data.
+As shown over the training--test pairs on CIFAR-10 and ImageNet-1K, we obtain good results.
 In general, the i.i.d.~assumption is common (although seldom discussed) in methods that use calibration data.

-First, we assume that the calibration (a subset of the train dataset, in our case) and the (original) test datasets do satisfy the i.i.d.~assumption.
-Assume we have a third dataset, namely a ``corrupted test set'', whose generating distribution differs from that of the calibration and test sets.

-Given a fixed compression configuration producing a compressed model (with data obtained from the calibration dataset), there is an accuracy gap (on the test dataset) due to the compression procedure, which we denote by $\Delta^{\text{test-orig}}_{\text{test-comp}}$ (comp stands for ``compressed'', and orig for ``original'').

-Now, if we evaluate our original (non-compressed) model on the corrupted test set, we can measure the accuracy gap as the difference between the accuracy on the original test set and the corrupted test set: $\Delta^{\text{test-orig}}_{\text{test-corr}}$ (corr stands for ``corrupted'').
-For the sake of simplicity, we assume those are positive (i.e., there are accuracy losses), which is true in general.

-We also evaluate our compressed model on the corrupted dataset, and measure $\Delta^{\text{test-orig}}_{\text{test-comp+corr}}$, i.e., the gap between the original test set on our compressed model and the corrupted test set on the compressed model.